 - 1. Demands (workload, working hours.) - 2.
-Control (the say staff have over what and how they work) - 3.
-Support (from school, resources, line managers, senior leaders and colleagues) - 4.
+Lack of control (the staff have a say over what and how they work) - 3.
+Lack of support (from school, resources, line managers, senior leaders and colleagues) - 4.
 Relationships (how they get on with colleagues and how this is managed) - 5.
 Role (staff know what is expected of them and how to manage this with home life) - 6.
 Change (and how it is managed)